CodeAyanda/Christmas-Snowfall/README.md

 This is a small project I worked on during the rainy christmas day we had this year.
 I used Object Oriented Programming to create a Particles file where I can generate snow objects and then render on to the canvas.
 Snow objects have a position, size, speed and acceleration.
+Snow objects are stored in an Array (200 particles, can be varied by changing 'numberOfParticles').
 Objects speed is affected by size where bigger snow particles move faster giving a sort of parallax effect making small objects seem far behind.

 To run the application download Run Folder and open SnowFall.exe.